 - 73. At the progress review meeting, the progress review committee assesses the learner in doctoral studies and gives feedback on supervision in accordance with these regulations and the faculty's progress review procedure. - 74.
 The learner in doctoral studies must participate in the progress review meeting.
 In the case of a good reason, based on a request by the learner in doctoral studies, the progress review committee may give the learner permission not to participate in the meeting. - 75.
-The progress review meeting may be held using real-time two-way audio-video communication.
+By the decision of the chair of the progress review committee, the progress review meeting may be held using real-time two-way audio-video communication, in the case of a good reason. [effective as of 1 March 2024]